zachary-silver/silver-st/README.md

 ## Dependencies

 st requires the libxft libxext and xorg-fonts-misc packages.
-The font I use in my customized version is DejaVu Sans Mono from the ttf-dejavu package.
+The font I use in my customized version is called Hermit-Regular (https://pcaro.es/p/hermit/).

 ## Installation